 - High levels of insulin can cause the body to dump magnesium into the urine which is needed in order to produce serotonin.

-- Fluctuating blood sugar levels can trigger the release of adrenaline which causes the liver to produce glucose in expectation of the brain needing extra fuel (flight or fight).
+- which causes the liver to produce glucose in expectation of the brain needing extra fuel (flight or fight).
 This can in turn trigger the release of insulin which, when not properly utilized and left free-floating in the blood, can increase testosterone, leading to all the nasty symptoms of PCOS.

 - Weight training and low body weight can also increase the production of stress hormones and, consequently, androgens.